 Netflix had it right, predicting that streaming video would be the future.
 And now, they’ve taken it a giant leap forward again by buying up movie rights and turning them into Netflix Original Series.

 While none of us has a crystal ball, remaining stagnant is the kiss of death for marketers.
-At the same time, trying to integrate new marketing strategy into your business is a great way to accomplish nothing.
+At the same time, trying to integrate a new marketing strategy into your business is a great way to accomplish nothing.

 That’s why we’ve narrowed down the trends for 2019 into the three we are most excited about: Influencer Marketing, Omnichannel Marketing, and Chatbot Lead Generation.
 Let’s dig into each one in more detail.

 One of the key digital marketing strategies we see making leaps and bounds is influencer marketing.
 With honesty and authenticity still leading the way in the digital marketing arena, influencer marketing has risen to the top.
 People trust the influencers they follow, and they love buying what they promote.

 It’s one of the most effective digital marketing strategies marketers have for speaking to consumers in an authentic way, and you can’t beat the ROI.
 After all, influencer marketing yields more than 11 times the ROI of banner ads, according to a study conducted by Nielsen Catalina Solutions.

 Having said that, it’s not without its challenges.
 It can be time-consuming, tedious, and difficult to track.
 There are no guarantees when it comes to the results you will get, and with it being unregulated, there are many opportunities to get scammed.

 So, who’s done it right?
 Sprint is a gleaming example.
 They hired influencers like Gerard Adams, Lele Pons, Prince Royce, Rachel Cook, and Bradley Martyn to promote their #LiveUnlimited campaign, gaining a huge audience of young followers.
-They selected influencers with massive social media presences who naturally personify the #LiveUnlimited lifestyle, and they introduce all 5 of thee influencers in this video.
+They selected influencers with massive social media presences who naturally personify the #LiveUnlimited lifestyle, and they introduce all 5 of the influencers in this video.